 Youku Tudou, China's biggest video site, uses Sphinx for the faceted search for content delivered to over 400 million users per month, with peak volumes of 15,000 queries per second.

-At Greenice, we recently used Sphinx for an eCommerce computer hardware store.
+At Greenice, we used Sphinx for an eCommerce computer hardware store.
 We implemented the faceted search on attributes like brand, type, purpose, screen resolution, matrix, diagonal, HDD capacity, SSD capacity, etc.

 3. Nothing useless